 Cyclazodone is a CNS stimulant with amphetamine-like and antidepressant effects.
-Biohackers use it for better focus, energy & increased motivation.
+Biohackers use it for better focus, energy & increased motivation (Cyclazodone is not meant for human consumption).

 So I was doing some light research on a new potential Nootropic for a stack I'm currently trying to make and came across an interesting Smart Drug called; Cyclazodone.